Batterii/generator-ts-test/README.md

         --skip-install   # Do not automatically install dependencies  Default: false --force-install  # Fail on install dependencies error         Default: false -n,   --name           # Name for the test block
+  -f,   --filename       # Name for the test file (no extension)

 ```

 ## The Test Block Name